Loading…

 While the most intuitive way to navigate around the terminal may be scrolling and using the arrow keys, Vim offers multiple shortcuts to move around the screen.
 Paging up and down with keyboard shortcuts is one of the most efficient and flexible ways to hop around.
-To start, make sure that you are not in Insert mode and that you are in Normal mode by pressing [.inline-code]ESC[.inline-code].
+To start, make sure that you are not in Insert mode and that you are in Normal mode by pressing ESC.

 A page is considered to be the screen size of your terminal.
 The following commands will move the page up and down based on the current screen size.